 - #75 on Stingray's (Canada) Top 200 Blues CDs of 2014

-Tweed Funk won the 2012 WAMI for R&B/Soul Artist of the Year.
+Tweed Funk won the WAMI for R&B/Soul Artist of the Year in both 2015 and 2012.
 In 2014 trumpet player Kevin Klemme took home the WAMI for Brass/Reeds Player of the Year; in 2013 frontman Smokey took home the WAMI for Male Vocalist of the Year and Bassist Eric Madunic for Bass Player of the Year.
 The song "Dancemaker" won Big City Rhythm & Blues Magazine's Coolest Blues Song of the Year for 2013.